mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 ---
 {% endhighlight %}
 That must be at the top of every post file.
 You can/should change the title (quotes required) and even the date if you need to (but if you future date it, it won't show up on the site til then).
 But don’t change the structure of that header.

+The `_config.yml` file is where you set things like your blog's title, your name, your email, etc. Don't change anything you don't understand.

 **Creating new posts**